The Wedding Videographer Manifesto? What is that? Has he lost his mind? What is he going on about this time?

 Well, I think we can!

 Getting the intent right in your mind before you shoot the wedding is paramount in creating wedding cinema with purpose.
 This is a clarity of thought on your purpose for the wedding film, rather than running around shooting anything that moves.
-The wedding day script is already written and will be played out scene by scene over the day, all one has to do, is to be ready to film the action with intent of purpose.
+The wedding day script is already written and will be played out scene by scene over the day, all one has to do, is to be ready to film the action with intent and purpose.
 A purpose unhampered by equipment selection decisions shot lists or team leading activities.

 You can zero in on your own personal wedding film-making intent, by defining ones shooting boundaries.
 If you don’t have any boundaries then you will have too many options.
 Too many options will lead to a myriad of ideas being thrown into the mix, ideas that may not gel in the edit or lack substance and continuity.
 Setting out without a clear set goal in mind is inefficient and counter-productive.
 Hoping that the day will provide the conditions to capture great footage is effectively shooting in the dark and hoping to hit a bullseye.

-It is a difficult task indeed to create a cohesive, narrative driven wedding film, with a jumble of unrelated eye candy shots.
+It is a difficult task indeed to create a cohesive, narrative-driven wedding film, with a jumble of unrelated eye candy shots.
 Don’t be the wedding video shooter, who’s films are solely made up from a collection of slider, drone and shallow depth of field shots.
-Wedding videos like this lack the basic implementation of cinematic language, and due to this lack of cinematic communication, they become nothing more than a wedding-themed music video.
+Wedding videos like this lack the basic implementation of the cinematic language, and due to this lack of cinematic communication, they become nothing more than a wedding-themed music video.
 The genre is capable of so much more.
 With a little forward planning and the implementation of cinematic conventions, a wedding film of substance can be created.

 In the crowded wedding videography market one needs to stand out to be noticed, so why not dare to be different?
 Defining your boundaries and modus operandi of work will help create conditions that will lead to a unique filmmaking style.
 An individual wedding film style that will raise your market value above the majority of wedding videographers.